wizarddos/cybersec-blog/_posts/2024-05-19-cyberlens-writeup.md

 $ export HOST="cyberlens.thm"
 ```

-Then, time for port scanning
+Then, it's time for port scanning
 ```
 $ rustscan -a $IP -- -sC -sV
 .----. .-. .-. .----..---.  .----. .---.   .--.  .-. .-.